python/mypy/ISSUE_TEMPLATE.md

+Note: if you are reporting a wrong signature of a function or a class in the standard library, then typeshed tracker is better suited for this report.

 Please provide more information to help us understand the issue:

 * Are you reporting a bug, or opening a feature request?